plzdaye/backend/examples/README.md

   and
   [statistics](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_statistics.md)
   APIs.

-* Demonstrates how to return key-value parameters in a response as a way to include arbitrary, non-tensor information in a response.

 * Additional error checking to ensure that the backend's version is compatible with Triton and that each model's configuration is